Franciscol9123/VBA-Challenge/README.md

 *The total stock volume of the stock.
 *Add a functionality to the script in order to return the stock with the "Greatest % increase", "Greatest %          decrease", and "Greatest total volume".

+## Project report
+The report analyzsis details the following:
+* Three major conclusion about the data
+* Limitation present within the sample
+* Other possible tables and/or graphs that we could create, along with what additional value would they provide